Slides

 By train or bus

-The train ride from Amsterdam Central to Weesp takes about 15 minutes.
-From Schiphol Airport about 25.
 See timetables railways : www.ns.nl.
-On this site you also find information on the stations' facilities, e.g. bicycle rental.
+On that website you also find information on station facilities, e.g. bicycle rental.

 Bicycle path along railway towards station Weesp

-More practical information on bike rental in Weesp : Day Trips, where to start.
+More information on bike rental : where to start.

 By car

-Leave Amsterdam to the south-east on motorway A1 into direction Hilversum-Amersfoort.
+Leave Amsterdam to the south-east on motorway A1, direction Hilversum-Amersfoort.
 There's always dense traffic, so some form of delay is not unlikely.

 For Muiden best park at the motorway exit, and walk.

 For a visit to Weesp, best park at the train station there.
 Driving into direction Weesp, you'll see the railroad.
-At roundabout turn right along an office building (Leeuwenveldseweg), and you can't miss the station and a large parking.
-The bicycle shop is on other side of the station (side centre of town, take pedestrian underpass).
-For the local situation, take a look at this Google map.
+Just before entering the town, turn right at a roundabout, street called Leeuwenveldseweg.
+Then you can't miss the station and a large parking on your left.
+The bicycle shop is on other side of the station, side centre of town.
+For the local situation, see this Google map.

 Railway bridge and bicycle path to Weesp

-It is perfectly possible to cycle to the region from Amsterdam.
+It is perfectly possible to cycle all the way out of Amsterdam.
 Easiest and shortest route is to follow the mighty Amsterdam-Rhine Canal.
-There's a bicycle path all along it on the western side.
+There's a bicycle path all along the western side of the canal.

-From the centre of Amsterdam to Weesp or Muiden, count 45 minutes to an hour of pedalling.
-But you do have to get back later in the day, of course!
+From the centre of Amsterdam to Weesp or Muiden, count 45 minutes to an hour of relaxed pedalling.
+Double the time, since you do have to get back later in the day, of course!

 View from the railway bridge